tediousjs/node-mssql/README.md

 <a name="connection" />
 ## Connections

 Internally, each `Connection` instance is a separate pool of TDS connections.
 Once you create a new `Request`/`Transaction`/`Prepared Statement`, a new TDS connection is acquired from the pool and reserved for desired action.
 Once the action is complete, connection is released back to the pool.
+Connection health check is built-in so once the dead connection is discovered, it is immediately replaced with a new one.

+**IMPORTANT**: Always attach an `error` listener to created connection.
+Whenever something goes wrong with the connection it will emit an error and if there is no listener (and no domain listener as a backup) it will crash the application as an uncaught error.

 ```javascript
 var connection = new sql.Connection({ /* config */ });